vitessio/website/content/en/docs/21.0/reference/features/distributed-transaction.md

 ## Monitoring

-The user can monitor distributed transactions at a per-transaction level with `SHOW STATEMENT` and at a higher level with metrics.
+Users can monitor distributed transactions at a per-transaction level with `SHOW STATEMENT` and at a higher level with metrics.

-When a commit failure is received from VTGate on the session, the user can issue `show warnings` statement to retrieve the Distributed transaction ID (DTID).
+When a commit failure is received from VTGate on the session, a `show warnings` statement can be issued to retrieve the Distributed transaction ID (DTID).
-This DTID can be tracked to understand the state of the transaction.
+This DTID can be tracked to monitor the state of the transaction.
-The `SHOW TRANSACTION STATUS FOR <DTID>` statement can be used to get the status of the transaction.
+The `SHOW TRANSACTION STATUS FOR <DTID>` statement can be used to retrieve the status of the transaction.

 Example:
 ```mysql